Flax Seeds for Hormones: Science-Backed Benefits Every Woman Should Know

 Phytoestrogens are chemicals found in plants that work like estrogen in the body, but they aren’t the same as the estrogen our bodies make.
 They act like a “key” that fits into the body’s estrogen receptors, helping balance estrogen levels.

 In flaxseeds, the primary phytoestrogens are lignans.
-These lignans can interact with two types of estrogen receptors, ERα (Estrogen Receptor Alpha) and ERβ (Estrogen Receptor Beta) found in your cells.
+These lignans can interact with two types of estrogen receptors, ERα (Estrogen Receptor Alpha) and ERβ (Estrogen Receptor Beta), found in your cells.
 Depending on your body’s needs, they can either:

 - Mimic estrogen (boost estrogen-like effects) when your estrogen levels are low.